 Custom Features Integration

 Custom integration lets you build a software solution that meets your specific use case.
-This could involve a simple plugin to connect data from one database to another or a full-blown customized inventory management system.
+This could involve a simple plugin to connect data from one database to another or a full-blown inventory management system for healthcare.

 For instance, you can update your current system by integrating inventory management software with your accounting and back-office systems.
 Such integration will allow you to optimize inventory to meet your ROI goals, provide accurate financial reports, and offer inventory visibility to supply chain partners.